-In addition to his Symphony role, Guillermo serves as Music Director of the Music in the Mountains Festival in Durango, Colorado, and Music Director and Conductor of the Lynn Philharmonia at the Lynn Conservatory in Florida.
-He was also the Founder and Artistic Director of The Figueroa Music and Arts Project in Albuquerque.
-Additionally, Figueroa was the Music Director of both the New Mexico Symphony Orchestra and the Orquesta Sinfónica de Puerto Rico.
-With this last orchestra, he performed to critical acclaim at Carnegie Hall in 2003, the Kennedy Center in 2004, and in Spain in 2005.
+One of the most versatile and respected musical artists of his generation—renowned as conductor, violinist, violist, and concertmaster—Guillermo Figueroa is the Principal Conductor of The Santa Fe Symphony Orchestra & Chorus.
+He also serves as the Music Director of the Music in the Mountains Festival in Colorado, Music Director of the Lynn Philharmonia in Florida, and is the founder of the highly acclaimed Figueroa Music and Arts Project in Albuquerque.
+Additionally, he was the Music Director of both the New Mexico Symphony and the Puerto Rico Symphony.
+With this last orchestra, he performed to critical acclaim at Carnegie Hall in 2003, the Kennedy Center in 2004, and Spain in 2005.

-A renowned violinist as well, his recording of Ernesto Cordero’s violin concertos for the Naxos label received a Latin Grammy nomination in 2012.
-Guillermo was Concertmaster of the New York City Ballet and a Founding Member and Concertmaster of the Orpheus Chamber Orchestra, making over fifty recordings for Deutsche Grammophon.
-Also accomplished on the viola, Guillermo performs frequently as a guest of the Fine Arts, American, Amernet, and Orion string quartets.
+A renowned violinist as well, Figueroa’s recording of Ernesto Cordero’s violin concertos for the Naxos label received a Latin GRAMMY® nomination in 2012.
+He was Concertmaster of the New York City Ballet, and a Founding Member and Concertmaster of the Orpheus Chamber Orchestra, making over fifty recordings for Deutsche Grammophon, a German classical record label, and the oldest surviving established record company.

-His festival appearances have included the Santa Fe Chamber Music Festival, Music in the Vineyards in California, Festival Groba in Spain, and New Mexico’s Music from Angel Fire.
-Guillermo has recorded the three violin sonatas by Bartók for the Eroica Classical label with pianist Robert Koenig, and an album of virtuoso violin music for the NMSO label with pianist Ivonne Figueroa.
+He has appeared at the Santa Fe Chamber Music Festival, Music in the Vineyards in California, Festival Groba in Spain, and Music from Angel Fire.
+Figueroa has recorded the Three Violin Sonatas by Bartók

-At the Conservatorio de Música de Puerto Rico, Guillermo studied with his father and uncle.
-At the Juilliard School, his teachers were Oscar Shumsky and Felix Galimir.
-His conducting studies were with Harold Farberman in New York.</div>
+Guillermo Figueroa studied with his father and uncle at the Conservatory of Music of Puerto Rico.
+At the Juilliard School his teachers were Oscar Shumsky and Felix Galimir.
+His conducting studies were with Harold Farberman in New York.